 Australian Singers and Bands

-AC/DC got its name when the brothers saw those initials on a sewing machine and believed the electricity-related abbreviation aptly captured their power-charged musical performances.
-The band has since landed over two dozen singles on the mainstream rock charts, in addition to three tunes on the mainstream pop chart, the U.S. Billboard Hot 100:
+AC/founding DC's brothers found the band's name on a sewing machine, and they felt that the electricity-related abbreviation best captured the energy of their music.
+Since then, the band has had more than two dozen singles that peaked at No. 1 on the mainstream rock charts, and three songs that peaked at No. 1 on the mainstream pop chart, the United States Billboard Hot 100:

 - "You Shook Me All Night Long" (1980)